 This project connects food service directors with resources and technical assistance to navigate complicated food purchasing contract requirements and enable local food procurement.
 This is a multi-year project that aims to increase the understanding of how food service management companies (FSMCs) work and assist institutions that are managed by FSMCs to utilize the request for proposal (RFP) and contract negotiation processes to increase purchases of local foods.

-During 2014, we conducted research on the current progress, policies, and infrastructure related to the procurement of local food within two food service management companies, across four New England states, and in three sectors: colleges, public school districts, and hospitals.
+In recent years, we've conducted research on the current progress, policies, and infrastructure related to the procurement of local food within two food service management companies, across four New England states, and in three sectors: colleges, public school districts, and hospitals.
 As a result, we produced two publications (see below).
-During 2015, we are researching the value of food service management in meeting the values-based purchasing goals of institutions as they relate to the procurement of local and regional food.
+We also researched the value of food service management in meeting the values-based purchasing goals of institutions as they relate to the procurement of local and regional food.

 Our project goals are to: